 The acoustics of brass instruments – Where does the influence of language come in?
-(Please be warned: this part is way more technical than the introductory section on my PhD research)
+(Please be warned: this text gets pretty technical!)

 Although the principles of the acoustics of brass instruments are not yet fully understood, recent research in the field leads me to believe that there are certain areas of brass playing that may be affected by one’s First Language via its articulatory movements and default configuration, involving chiefly the tongue but possibly also the glottis (vocal chords) and/or alterations of the shape of the pharynx.
 Such unique language features are acquired subconsciously when first learning one’s First Language and this influence is thus unlikely to be noticed consciously by brass players; this may well be the reason why no research (that I know of) has been carried out in this area before.